andifalk/appseceu2016/README.md

 This github repository contains all demos for [AppSecEU 2016](http://2016.appsec.eu) in Rome.

+The slides can be downloaded from [here](https://github.com/andifalk/appseceu2016/raw/master/appseceu-2016-building-secure-cloud-native-apps-spring.pdf) as well.

 ## Five minute security
 This module shows a basically automatically generated secure web application using spring boot and spring security.
 This has been generated